microsoft/DMXInspector/README.md

 ![Universe display](Case/pics/UniverseDisplay.jpg "Universe Display") ![Devices display](Case/pics/DevicesDisplay.jpg "Devices Display")

 This project consists of several pieces:
 * /Arduino: This is the project for the Arduino that does the actual work of listening to the DMX signal and driving the display.
-It relies on two libaries that must be installed in Arduino to communicate with the DMX hardware and the display:
+It relies on two libaries that must be installed to Arduino to communicate with the DMX hardware and the display:
   * Conceptinetics library as updated for this work: Clone from https://github.com/johnseghersmsft/Conceptinetics_RDM
   * Nextion libary as modified: https://github.com/johnseghersmsft/ITEADLIB_Arduino_Nextion
   Find detailed [build instructions at the Arduino/DmxInspector README](Arduino/DmxInspector/README.md)